skellis46/slipbox/somatic practices, interoception and evidence.md

 **Notes from walking 20220401: **

 1. claims vs mechanisms
 2. interoception (location in brain) -- but multifaceted.
-Not just interoception located there (can't remember the article though -- one of recent ones??)
+Not just interoception located there  --  citation?
 3. science / somatics
 - *that* something happens versus *how* it happens
 - this *how* is critical in applications of somatics to science